 13. Write link-bait blogs

-Make the most of your own blog by writing posts that naturally encourage people to link to it.
-The more people who recommend your blogs, the more web traffic you'll get to your website.
+Make the most of your own blog by writing posts that naturally encourage people to link to them.
+The more people who recommend your articles, the more traffic you'll attract to your website.

 14. Make the most of your email signature

-Link everything up by adding social media accounts and website URLs to your own email signature.
+Link everything up by adding links to your website and social media accounts from your own email signature.
 Even consider adding your main marketing message or company slogan.
 Remind people why you're so great.

 15. Sponsor an awards ceremony